frisoft/ateam/README.md

 `based_on_main_branch` is 1 if the pull request is based on the main branch.
 It is 0 if based on another pull request.
 It is best reviewing first pull request based on the main branch.

+`blame` is 1 if you chnaged in the past one of the first 5 files changed by the pull requiest.

 ## ateam todo